1. What is stock turnover time and why does it matter?

 3.2 Competitive pricing from day one

-Highlight used vehicles with low rotation on the homepage
+Highlight slow-turning used vehicles on the homepage

-Simultaneous publication on own website and portals
+Simultaneous publication on your own website and marketplaces

 3.4 Remarketing and active promotion